getsentry/sentry-javascript/packages/vercel-edge/README.md

   </a>
 </p>

-# Official Sentry SDK for Vercel Edge Runtime
+# Internal Sentry Utilities for Vercel Edge Runtime

 > **NOTICE:** It is discouraged to depend on this package directly. `@sentry/vercel-edge` is used as building block for
 > higher level Sentry SDKs like `@sentry/nextjs`.
 The API of this `@sentry/vercel-edge` may break with any major and